 How To Clean Your Knives: Hand-washing your kitchen knives with soap and warm water will always give the best results.
 Of course, most importantly, dry them right away and store them in a dry area.

-Never Use the Dishwasher: Dishwashers leave untensils wet for extended periods of time and often have a steam cycle.
+Avoid the Dishwasher: Dishwashers leave untensils wet for extended periods of time and often have a steam cycle.
 This is especially damaging if you tend to leave items in there overnight.
 Just don’t do it.
 Hand-washing knives isn’t that difficult and worth it to save your expensive knives from damage.
 Steak knives tend to be the knives that get thrown in the dishwasher the most.
 Though we don’t recommend it, the best steak knives for the dishwasher are those that are specifically listed as such by the manufacturer.

 Never Soak Knives: There are multiple reasons to never soak your knives.
 One is the blades forming rust, the other is potentially damaging the handles, especially if they’re made of wood.